Outcome Prediction in Sepsis Patients by Machine Learning, a Pilot Study

 imminent danger for the development of these states is of high

 Clinical sepsis research focuses frequently on the determination of biomarker levels in patient blood samples.
 Biomarkers like cytokines are in many instances liberated from immune cells (lympho-/monocytes).
 These mediators act in part upon effector cells like granulocytes.
 Depending on immune and effector cell status, given mediator levels may result in stronger or weaker cellular responses, that is mediator levels are not directly correlated with effector cell activities.
 Lymphocytes defend the organism by cellular and humoral (antibodies) immunity, which typically requires weeks to be established while sepsis often develops within hours.
-Once the lymphocyte dependent immune defense wall has been penetrated, granulocytes and monocytes act as important effectors, eliminating microorganisms or tissue breakdown products by phagocytosis and degradation through oxidative or enzymatic action.
+Like in a medieval city, once the wall is broken (immune defense), the citys fate depends critically on number and activity of intramural soldiers such as granulocytes or monocytes, acting as important effectors during the elimination of microorganisms or tissue breakdown products by phagocytosis and degradation through oxidative or enzymatic action.
 The overshooting release of granulocyte enzymes like elastase, of reactive oxygen species like H2O2, O2-, OH. or of pharmacologically active mediators like histamine may endanger the organism in case these potent functionalities escape inhibitory control mechanisms like in non infectious shock.

 It seemed, therefore, promising to investigate granulocyte and monocyte effector functions in blood samples of intensive care unit (ICU) patients to determine early outcome predictors for individual ICU patients by data pattern classification.